 - Identify the steps you need to take to make that passion come to life.

 It’s time for you to learn more about yourself and what you want to do with your life.

 Once you get the workbook, find a nice place to sit, make your favorite cup of tea, put on some music, and start writing.

 You’ll uncover what your dreams are through these guided journaling exercises.

-Coupled with the steps I described here, that workbook is going to help you find the answers you’re looking for.
+Coupled with the steps I described here, that workbook is going to help you find your passion.